Garden Room Permitted Development in Wales

 Height

-- outbuildings cannot exceed more than one storey
+- Outbuildings must not exceed more than one storey.

-- the height cannot exceed 3 metres when the building has a single pitch or other roof form
+- The height must not exceed 3 metres if the outbuilding has a single-pitch or other roof form.

-- flat roof buildings cannot exceed 2.5 metres in height
+- Flat-roofed buildings must not exceed 2.5 metres in height.

-- eaves height of the building cannot exceed 2.5m.
+- The eaves height of the building must not exceed 2.5 metres.

-If your property is situated within a National Park, an area of outstanding natural beauty or a conservation area, the following restrictions also apply:
+If your property is in a National Park, an Area of Outstanding Natural Beauty, or a conservation area, the following additional restrictions apply:

-- the total area of ground covered by outbuildings situated more than 20 metres from any wall of your dwelling cannot exceed 10 square metres
+- The total area covered by outbuildings situated more than 20 metres from any wall of your dwelling must not exceed 10 square metres.

-- no development can take place on land between the side elevation of the existing dwelling and the side boundary of your property.
+- No development can take place on land between the side elevation of the house and the side boundary of your property.

 Source: gov.wales

-You will need to apply for planning permission for construction of, or amendments to, any outbuildings within the curtilage of a listed building.
+You will need to apply for planning permission for the construction of, or alterations to, any outbuildings within the curtilage of a listed building.

 Source: gov.wales

-It is popular to extend a garden room with a deck or veranda.
-The Welsh Government's Permitted Development guide also has rules for decks and verandas:
+It is common to extend a garden room with a deck or veranda.
+The Welsh Government’s Permitted Development guide also includes rules for these features:

-- Verandas, balconies and raised platforms are not permitted where any part of the development would project more than 300mm above the surface of the ground below.
+Verandas, balconies, and raised platforms are not permitted if any part of the structure would project more than 300mm above ground level.

 Source: gov.wales

-If in doubt about whether you can build your garden room under the Permitted Development rules, take professional advice.
+If you're unsure whether your garden room falls under Permitted Development, it’s best to seek professional advice.

-Local Authority Planning Offices offer pre-planning advice; there is usually a small charge for this.
-Experienced garden room companies often have planning consultants on retainer who can advise you on your situation.
-You can also engage a planning consultant independently.
+Local Authority Planning Offices offer pre-planning advice, typically for a small fee.
+Experienced garden room companies often have planning consultants on retainer who can provide advice on your specific situation.
+You can also hire an independent planning consultant.

 We have a list of planning consultants who specialise in garden rooms.